cremedelacremetop/cremedelacreme/README.md

 A TLO indicates the number of survivability events for an app.

 ##### Country
-_TLO(Country)_ distributions by country are all different, except USA and colombia, but all the differences were negligible.
+_TLO(Country)_ distributions by country are all different, except USA and Colombia, but all the differences were negligible.
 As it is possible to se in the next figures all the distributtions were similar between not imputed data and imputations

 ![](/images/TLO_country.png)